-The Maryland Bridge is a conservative alternatives to the conventional bridge.
-There is less tooth structure removed for these bridges and usually the front part of your teeth is saved.
+The Maryland Bridge is a conservative alternative to the conventional bridge.
+There is less tooth structure removed for these bridges, and the front part of your teeth is usually saved.

 All Porcelain or All Resin

-These two types of bridges are very esthetic.
+These two types of bridges are very aesthetic.
 They look great.
 Since they have no metal substructure or all resin materials, they are often weaker than other bridges.
-If you want the best esthetics and are willing to be extra careful with your teeth, this style may be for you.
+If you want the best aesthetics and are willing to be extra careful with your teeth, this style may be for you.

 These wonderful advancements in dentistry allow us to replace missing teeth and restore them undetectably.
 The new teeth can look so natural, no one will know!

 An implant is a metal “screw” that is placed in your bone and mimics the root of your natural tooth.
 An artificial tooth is placed on top of the implant and voila!
 New teeth!